ConeRX/RescueMission/README.md

 <h2>English</h2>
 The complete source files for Maniac Mansion Mania Episode 38: Rescue Mission.
 AGS version is 3.3.
-Currently the game is avaible in german only.
+Currently the game is available in german only.
 Code, graphics and everything can be used in own and derived works.
-Not everything was made by me, so pay attention to the ingame credits when using stuff from this game.
+Not everything was made by me, so pay attention to the ingame credits when using code or assets from this game.
 It's not allowed to redistribute the game and claim as your own.